spatialaudio/data-driven-audio-signal-processing-exercise/README.md

 - [v0.1](https://github.com/spatialaudio/data-driven-audio-signal-processing-exercise/releases/tag/v0.1) for winter term 2021/22, initial version
 - TBD for winter term 2022/23
+- TBD for winter term 2023/24

 ## Branch Conventions

-- we use the `dev` branch as the developing branch, i.e. all notebook outputs are cleared for convenient diff handling
+- we use the `dev` branch as the developing branch, this is the default branch of the repositoty
+- all notebook outputs in `dev` branch are cleared for convenient diff handling
-- we use the `main` branch as presentation branch, i.e. notebook outputs (such as plots, results) are included for students' convenience
-- note that we **hard reset** `main` branch regularly in order to represent an actual desired state of the material, so please **do not rely on** `main` related commits, but rather act on the `dev` commits, where we do not change git history

 ## Anaconda Environment for Local Usage

-The [Anaconda distribution](https://www.anaconda.com/distribution/) is a convenient solution to install a required environment, i.e. to have access to the Jupyter Notebook renderer with a Python interpreter on a personal computer.
+The [Anaconda distribution](https://www.anaconda.com/distribution/) is a convenient solution to install a required environment, i.e. to have access to a Jupyter Notebook renderer with a Python interpreter on a personal computer.
 It is very likely that a very recent installation of Anaconda already delivers most of the required standard packages just using the `base` environment.
 It is however good practice to create a dedicated environment for each project.
 So, for this tutorial we might use a `myddasp` (or whatever name works for us) environment.
 We might consider the following install routine:

 - clone the repo to local machine (if not already available)
     - `git clone git@github.com:spatialaudio/data-driven-audio-signal-processing-exercise.git` (via SSH) or